Environmental Policy / Medium-to Long-Term Environmental Targets / Achievements

 • Investment in and financing of renewable energy power generation businesses such as solar, wind, hydro and biomass

-• SDGs Lease MIRAI 2030® (donation type)/(evaluation type) scheme, SDGs leases in collaboration with companies and government agencies
+• SDGs Lease Mirai 2030® (donation type) /(evaluation type), SDGs leases in collaboration with companies and government agencies, real estate version of SDGs leases, etc.

-• Sustainability-linked leases and loans (for both ships and others)
+• Sustainability-linked leases and loans (included from FY2023)

 In addition to the measurement and disclosure of Scope 1 and Scope 2 emissions, society is demanding the disclosure of Scope 3 emissions, which cover indirect emissions from sources other than a company itself.
 SMSL has been calculating data for certain categories within Scope 3 (refer to the following table) since FY2023.
 Moving forward, we will work on expanding both the categories and the scope of disclosure.